 My code was ...00075, and I had 'definitely been selected to be awarded a prize'.
 Electrical items required a payment of £6.50 for despatch and insurance.
 Judith and I both suspected fraud.
 If we did not receive the present, we would only lose £16.0 at most - provided we ensured that our premium rate phone call did not last longer than 6 minutes.
 But the Loyalty awards club would have a tidy income, possibly thousands of pounds from this one exercise.

-customers on the book people's mailing list could all receive an unsolicited present of up to £5,000.
+We could not see how the hundreds of customers on the book people's mailing list could all receive an unsolicited present of up to £5,000.

+To investigate the credentials of the loyalty awards club was the sort of job the BBC would undertake.
 As for us, we just needed to interrogate 'the book people', who had mailed the letter with their book list, on 0845 602 3030.
 Our local phone calls in Britain are free, but not o854.
 So I searched 'say no to 0845' and obtained the local number for the book people - 01248 679395.
 After a long musical wait they answered and said that they dealt only with orders for their books.
 They seemed to know of the loyalty promotion but suggested that I phone the Loyalty Awards Club.
 I suspect that they had been instructed to give this answer.
 I was sure that the Loyalty Awards Club would not admit to any irregularity, and so I demanded to speak to a manager of the book people.

 They gave me the number, 0194 2721777 and a very nice lady from the management confirmed that I should not touch that 'loyalty' offer.
 The book people management team had been against this scheme and very many people had contacted them to complain, but her superiors had insisted on proceeding - they were of course paid a fee by the Loyalty Awards Club for including their 'award' letter in the mailing.
 She would pass my misgivings to her superiors.